rundeck/docs/en/administration/cluster/index.md

 ## Installation

-To install a Rundeck Pro Cluster instance see [Rundeck installation documentation](https://docs.rundeck.com/docs/administration/install)
+To install a Rundeck Pro Cluster instance see the [Installation guide](https://docs.rundeck.com/docs/administration/install)

 ## Requirements